 We believe we are entering an unprecedented, highly disruptive period in the history of the world.
-It will last for decades and is driven by the application of information technology to every industry in the presence of a global standards based network that is both a platform for new services, and a delivery mechanism for those services.
+It will last for decades and is driven by the application of information technology to every industry in the presence of a global standards-based network that is both a platform for new services and a delivery mechanism for those services.
 The web as we know it was just the opening act.
 We are moving to a world where everything with a power supply will directly or indirectly connect to the network.
 This new world will fundamentally be comprised of sensors and actuators, producing and consuming structured data – with sensors able to be deployed everywhere and actuators able to operate anywhere.

 The impact will be profound.
-Done right an estimated $7 trillion of GDP growth will be added globally over the next 20 years and many of societies most important macro issues will be addressed, including a reduced reliance on fossil fuels, decrease in poverty levels, and more productive longer lives across the board and across borders.
+Done right an estimated $7 trillion of GDP growth will be added globally over the next 20 years and many of societies most important macro issues will be addressed, including a reduced reliance on fossil fuels, a decrease in poverty levels, and more productive longer lives across the board and across borders.
 The next 20 years will also be a period of enormous wealth creation.
 With a strong point of view of how this disruption will impact traditionally conservative industries, Borondi Group is capitalizing by creating a valuable portfolio of enduring companies, across industries.
-We are leaders not followers, creating the future by leveraging the combined impact of the 5 trends below – all of which will continue to evolve over the next 20 years:
+We are leaders, not followers, creating the future by leveraging the combined impact of the 5 trends below – all of which will continue to evolve over the next 20 years:

 1. Exponential Technology Advancement